Murder of Zoe Nelson: Body discovered

-At 4.20pm on Sunday 23 May 2010 an off-road motorcyclist spotted what he initially described as "a sort of charred tailor's dummy" in woodland at Monkey Hill, near Branchalfield Drive, Cambusnethan, Wishaw.
+At 4:20p.m. on Sunday 23May 2010 an off-road motorcyclist spotted what he initially described as "a sort of charred tailor's dummy" in woodland at Monkey Hill, near Branchalfield Drive, Cambusnethan, Wishaw.
 As he approached he realised that it was actually a corpse.
 In his subsequent testimony he explained: "At first I thought it was a mannequin and what struck me was the leg, possibly the left leg.
 I could see bone there.
 Tailor's dummies don't have bones."
 The body was extensively charred, and he was unable to tell if it was that of a male or female.
 He immediately went to his nearby home and telephoned the police to report the discovery.
 When the police arrived he led them to the scene, which Detective Sergeant (DS) Clifford Neil of Strathclyde Police described as "gruesome."
 The body lay on a makeshift pyre and had heavy duty plastic sheet partly melted on to the facial area.
-Strathclyde Police launched a murder inquiry, led by Detective Superintendent (D/Supt) Derek Robertson of the force's Major Investigation Unit, on 24 May following the results of a post-mortem examination.
+Strathclyde Police launched a murder inquiry, led by Detective Superintendent (D/Supt) Derek Robertson of the force's Major Investigation Unit, on 24May following the results of a post-mortem examination.